 There's a Get It Together Facebook page at facebook.com/GetItTogetherTVprog

 Published on December 18th, 2018.
-Written by Television Heaven for Television Heaven.
+Written by Television Heaven (with special thanks to Linda Fletcher) for Television Heaven.